-Jitterbug Handmade was born out of a restless desire to print and create patterns.
+Jitterbug Handmade was created out of a restless desire to design and print patterns.

 In the summer of 2015, I began branching out further from graphic design and became interested in working with different media.
 Starting with watercolour and progressing into print making, everything came together with the first pattern I created using with one of my watercolour fruit paintings.
 Right away I found that pattern making was a medium I wanted to dive into it completely.

 The art of linocut and block printing

 Starting with a sketch, I carve the design into lino or soft rubber using a sharp tool called a burin.

 The rubber is then inked up and hand stamped onto the fabric (and later finished by sewing).